Livingsta is a writer who focuses on anything that fascinates, provokes or interests her. She always puts forth her best efforts and focus.

 Flowers that can be dried using this method are hydrangeas, celosia, globe amaranth, strawflowers, etc.

 In this method, the stems of the flowers are cut and stood upright in a box of sand.
 Now more sand is sprinkled on top till the flowers are completely covered, making sure that sand is poured gently in between the spaces.
-This setup is left in a cool dry area for 2 to 3 weeks.
+This setup is left in a cool dry area for two to three weeks.
 The shape of the flower is preserved in this method.

-This is not a permanent method but can be used to preserve flowers like roses for 1 to 3 weeks and the flowers are colourful and look fresh.
+This is not a permanent method but can be used to preserve flowers like roses for one to three weeks.
+During this time, the flowers will still look colourful and fresh.

 In this method: